GoogleChromeLabs/quicklink/README.md

 - Type: `String`
 - Default: `immediate`

-Determines the mode to be used for prerendering specified within the speculationrules.
+Determines the mode to be used for prerendering specified within the speculation rules.

 #### options.prerenderAndPrefetch